Transparent Pricing for Collaborative Bitcoin Security

 Why 1% Represents Great Value

-Our fee is designed to be simple, transparent, and aligned to the core problem: keeping your Bitcoin in self-custody while reducing loss, theft, and inheritance risk.
-You retain the upside of your holdings while paying for structure, oversight, and continuity.
+Our fee is simple, transparent, and aligned to keeping Bitcoin in self-custody while reducing loss, inheritance, and operational risk.
+You retain your holdings while paying for structure, documentation, and continuity.

 Read more about our pricing philosophy →